propsandtransforms/splunk/Splunk-SysAdmin.md

 - Install Splunk on each search head and peers (indexers)
 - Set up the same indexes on all peers
 - All search heads and peers should use a **license master**
-- Add a user to each peer with a role that has the edit\_user capability
+- Add a user to each peer with a role that has the *edit\_user* capability
   - Used only for authenticating a search head to the peers
+  - You should create an account on each peer for this purpose
 - On the search head, configure search peers by selecting: *Settings > Distributed search*
   - Distributed search is **turned on** by default, so just add search peers